Language selection

 Mobile homes (on a permanent foundation)

-Mobile home: A movable dwelling unit designed and constructed to be transported by road on its own chassis to a site and placed on a permanent foundation such as blocks, posts or a pad.
+Mobile home: A mobile home is a movable dwelling unit designed and constructed to be transported by road on its own chassis to a site and placed on a permanent foundation such as blocks, posts or a pad.

 Permanently moored floating homes

-Permanently moored floating home: A structure floating in water that incorporates a flotation system that maintains the building envelope above the waterline (typically greater than 400 mm [15.75 in.]) under normal load conditions.
+Permanently moored floating home: A permanently moored floating home is a structure floating in water that incorporates a flotation system that maintains the building envelope above the waterline (typically greater than 400 mm [15.75 in.]) under normal load conditions.
 The floating home is not primarily intended for, or usable in, navigation and does not include a watercraft designed or intended for navigation.

 Low-rise multi-unit residential buildings

-Low-rise multi-unit residential building (MURB): A three-storey building or less with a footprint of 600 m2 or less that contains between 2 and 100 units.
-A MURBFootnote 2 must be either fully or partially stacked (up/down) or joined by a common area and must have a private entrance either from the outside of the building or from a common space.
-A low-rise apartment building, triplex, duplex, or house with a secondary suiteFootnote 3 are examples of MURBs.
+Low-rise multi-unit residential building (MURB): A low-rise MURBFootnote 3 is a building with three or fewer storeys above ground that has a footprint of 600 m2 or less and contains between 2 and 100 units.
+The units must be either fully or partially stacked (up/down) or joined by a common space if not stacked.
+Each unit must have a private entrance, either from the outside of the building or from a common space.
+A low-rise apartment building, triplex, duplex, or house with a secondary suiteFootnote 4 is a MURB.

 Canada Greener Homes Grant applicants: Learn more about MURBs